mehrankamal/provision/README.md

 3. Clone this repository
 2. For full installation use `ansible-playbook -t full --ask-become-pass --ask-vault-pass -vvv local.yaml`

+## Note:

+> This provision setup is intended to be used for ubuntu for the time being, until I start distro/os hopping.

 ## Warning:

 Use with your own responsibility, it is not intended for public use.
 It has many of personal chioces that may not be suitable for others use